How to update your catalog

 Dictionary field update

-Caution should be exercised when sending multiple updates targeting the same dictionary field in rapid succession through distinct HTTP calls.
+You should exercise caution when using distinct HTTP calls to send multiple updates targeting the same dictionary field in rapid succession.
 If an update to apply is received, and is older than the most recently applied update, the system will ignore the older message.
 This emphasizes the importance of ensuring proper order and sequencing when sending updates to prevent unintentional data inconsistencies. |

 {